 There are over 120 Vancouver Island Provincial Parks!
-This includes parks found on the smaller islands surrounding Vancouver Island and Marine Provincial Parks.
-This large number also includes the three National Parks found here but doesn’t include Regional Parks, many of which exist.
+This includes parks on the smaller islands surrounding Vancouver Island and Marine Provincial Parks.

-British Columbia as a whole has 644 Provincial Parks and 148 Ecological Reserves, totalling 14,112,434 ha of parkland.
-Compared to the rest of BC, Vancouver Island and the smaller islands surrounding it have a great proportion of land designated as parkland.
-According to my calculations, a grand total of 537,048.7 hectares, to be exact.
-It’s no wonder visitors flock to our beautiful paradise!
+Compared to the rest of BC, Vancouver Island has a great proportion of land designated as parkland.
+According to my calculations, it’s a total of 537,048.7 hectares, to be exact.

-The following is a list of all 128 Vancouver Island Provincial Parks, Marine Provincial Parks and a few Ecological Reserves maintained by the BC Government.
-As mentioned, the list includes the three National Parks found here, making the total parks listed below 132.
-To keep it organized, the parks are listed alphabetically.
+The following is a list of all 128 Vancouver Island Provincial Parks.
+The list includes Marine Provincial Parks and a few Ecological Reserves the BC Government maintains.
+As mentioned, the list includes the three National Parks found here, too.

 *Acronyms used below: